lachlan-waugh/6447/slides/content/week02.md

 {{% section %}}

 ## register layout
-* AX is actually the bottom half of EAX (it's AH and AL), not the top half
+* AX is the bottom half of EAX (AH/AL), not the top half
 ![](/assets/img/week02/registers.png)

 ---